taoensso/carmine/README.md

                                 :timeout  4000))
 ```

-The defaults are sensible, but see [here](http://commons.apache.org/pool/apidocs/org/apache/commons/pool/impl/GenericKeyedObjectPool.html) for pool options if you want to fiddle.
+The defaults are sensible but see [here](http://commons.apache.org/pool/apidocs/org/apache/commons/pool/impl/GenericKeyedObjectPool.html) for pool options if you want to fiddle.

 ### Executing Commands